A view of Savile Row by Henry Herbert Tailors

 Bespoke Shirt Pyjamas Savile Row

 Henry Herbert has requests from all corners of the globe and every request is special and different.
-Pictured is a set of pyjamas that we made for a cusomter in Germany – a slim tab collar complemented by a super soft Egyptian cotton.
+Pictured is a set of pyjamas that we made for a customer in Germany – a slim tab collar complemented by a super soft Egyptian cotton.

-Just what’s inside a Henry Herbert box?
+Just what’s inside a Henry Herbert shirt box?

 James Bond Fabric Meets Henry Herbert Tailoring